epfl-lara/stainless/core/src/sphinx/casestudies.rst

 ^^^^^^^^^^^^^^^

 Each actor is associated with a persistent reference, modeled as instances of the case class ``ActorRef``.
-Each reference has a name, and an underlying Akka ``akka.actor.ActorRef``, marked as extern and pure (see section :doc:`wrap` for more information about extern fields).
+Each reference has a name, and an underlying Akka ``akka.actor.ActorRef``, marked as extern and pure (see Section :doc:`wrap` for more information about extern fields).

 .. code-block:: scala